 |Number of pieces||6|

-This Tacklife set is diamond-coated, meaning that they are among the toughest cutting tools out there.
-They cut through tile, glass, ceramics, and even granite.
+The 3 Otters set is nickel-plated.
+They cut through tile, glass, ceramics, jars, and even granite.
 So, if you are fitting work surfaces in the kitchen or bathroom, this hole cutter is ideal.

-It comes as a 10-piece set, with sizes ranging from 0.25 inches to 2 inches.
+It comes as a 15-piece set, with sizes ranging from 0.24 inches to 2 inches.
 The drill bits are constructed from carbon steel, which has then been coated in nickel to preserve the material and increase its useful life.

 The diamond coating cuts in a different way to standard hole saws.
 Diamond grit scrapes minute particles off the surface of the material, giving you a smoother and more precise finish.
 This cutting process allows you to cut holes in the most fragile surfaces.